gabesparks/github-npm-sourcing-guide/README.md

 ---

-## The Bookmarklet — For Quick Profile Checks
+## The Bookmarklet: For Quick Profile Checks

 Sometimes you just want to peek at someone's PR history without running a command.
 Drop this into your bookmarks bar and click it on any GitHub profile: